Andrew-Dupuis/gadgetron-wiki/Making a New Gadget Library.md

 You may have to use sudo for the `make install` command depending on your setup.

 You should now be able to run a reconstruction using your new reconstruction chain.
 Follow the instructions in ? if you have not yet tried to run a simple reconstruction.
-After having started up the Gadgetron, run the mriclient:
+After having started up the Gadgetron, run the gadgetron_ismrmrd_client:

     user@mycomputer:~/temp:~/temp$ ismrmrd_generate_cartesian_shepp_logan -r 10
     Generating Cartesian Shepp Logan Phantom
     Accelleration: 1

-    user@mycomputer:~/temp$ mriclient -d testdata.h5 -c threshold.xml
+    user@mycomputer:~/temp$ gadgetron_ismrmrd_client -f testdata.h5 -c threshold.xml
     Gadgetron MRI Data Sender
       -- host            :      localhost
       -- port            :      9002